 If your goal is to be a serious, working musician, then you need to practice a lot.
 In fact, most working musicians that you'll come across probably started out by playing 8-10 hours a day for years in their younger days and then switched to about 1-4 hours a day as they got older.

-But these are kind of people where practicing their instrument is simply their passion and there's probably nothing else in the world that gives them the same joy.
+But these are the kind of people to whom practicing their instrument is simply their passion, and there's probably nothing else in the world that gives them the same joy.

 Playing music, though, doesn't have to lead to making money or even being that good of a player.
-There are plenty of people who are really good at other things but love the idea of playing music to unwind and enjoy the process of learning something new.
+There are plenty of people who are really good at other things but love the idea of playing music to unwind while enjoying the process of learning something new.